 With the semi-dry sump lubrication system in your Indian Chieftain, the engine oil level on the dipstick will fluctuate, depending on the motorcycle's position and engine temperature when checked.
 To ensure a proper reading of the engine oil level, follow all inspection procedures closely.
+Always use the recommended oil.

 Warning: Operating with insufficient, deteriorated or contaminated engine oil will cause accelerated wear and may result in engine or transmission seizure, which could result in loss of control and serious injury or death.
 Check the oil level frequently.
 We recommend checking the oil each time you refuel.